9tigerio/db2rest/README.md

 # DB2Rest

 DB2Rest is an [Apache 2.0 Licensed](https://github.com/kdhrubo/db2rest/blob/master/LICENSE) open-source low-code middleware that provides secure and blazing fast data access layer over your existing or new databases.
-You can connect to most widely used databases like PostgreSQL, MySQL, Oracle, SQL Server, MongoDB to build REST API in minutes without any coding.
+You can connect to most widely used databases like PostgreSQL, MySQL, Oracle, SQL Server, MongoDB to build REST API in minutes without writing any code.
 You can now focus on building business logic and beautiful user interfaces at speed.